erline1108/amazon-review-granite-capstone-project/README.md

 # amazon-review-granite-capstone-project
 Capstone project for Amazon customer review summarization and classification using IBM Granite.
-# 📦 Amazon Review Analytics Using IBM Granite
+# 📦 AI-Powered Analysis of Amazon Consumer Reviews for Business Insight

 ## 📌 Project Overview